raviq/compsoc/README.md

 Scores could be defined in `profile.py`.

 ### Voter Models
 In general, voters rank the candidates according to ordinal preferences that are often defined as permutations over the set of candidates.
 Such preference could be defined in different ways.
-In the following we defined them according to 3 methods.
+In the following we define the distribution of the votes according to 3 methods.

 1. Random Preferences: each voter is assigned a random permutation over the set of candidates.
 2. Gaussian distribution of the votes: the votes of the voters are normally distributed
 3. Dirichlet-Multinomial distribution of the votes

 ## Files